Bacalhau is a peer-to-peer network of nodes that allows for decentralized communication between computers. There are two nodes types in the network:

 - running the job.

-Once the proposal is accepted or rejected, the results folder is then forwarded to the publisher for publication.
 Overall, the executor plays a crucial role in the Bacalhau network by ensuring that jobs are executed properly, and their results are published accurately.

 Therefore, the storage providers and Executor implementations are loosely coupled, allowing the POSIX and library storage providers to be used across multiple executors, wherever it is deemed appropriate.